Nitish36/Nitish36/README.md

 🛠️ I’ve built projects with **web scraping**, **APIs**, and **automated pipelines** using **Selenium**, **FastAPI**, and **Looker Studio**.
 Published APIs on **RapidAPI**, and developed interactive dashboards.

-📱 Exploring app development with **Kivy** to build lightweight UIs with Python.

 ---